MayaShenHongyu/VR-file-generator/UserManual.md

 Form entry definitions are JSON objects.
 For each definition, three key-value pairs are required:
 - `"label"`: This is the label for this entry at display.
 The value must be a string.
 Note that this does not affect the output of this entry in the resulting JSON file.
 - `"key"`: This is the key for this entry in the resulting JSON file.
 The value must be a string.
+Note that all Form Entry Definiton keys in a form setting must be unique.
 - `"type"`: This refers to the input type of this entry.
 This file generator supports five different types: `"text"`, `"number"`, `"switch"` (true or false), `"selection"` (a dropdown menu), `"list"` (a list of texts or numbers).
 - (Optional) `"tooltip"`: Documentation for this entry.
 The value must be a string.
 - Depending on the input type, different key-value pairs are required, which is discussed in detials below. *(Optional) means that the key-value pair is optional.